XRPLF/rippled/src/beast/beast/http/README.md

 ```

-A `message` (`request` or `response`) is like an editable document.
+Callers make changes to the `message` (`request` or `response`) until
-Callers make changes until the desired final object state is reached.
+the desired final object state is reached.
+To send a message it must
-To send a message it must first be prepared, which transforms it into
+first be prepared, which transforms it into a `prepared_message` ready
-a `prepared_message` ready for sending.
-The Body associated with the
+for sending.
+The Body associated with the message will perform any
-message will perform any steps necessary for preparation.
-For example,
+steps necessary for preparation.
+For example, a string body will set
-a string body will set the Content-Length and Content-Type appropriately.
+the Content-Length and Content-Type appropriately.
 ```C++
 void send_request(ip::tcp::socket& sock,
     request<string_body>&& req)